bymadisonross/bymadisonross.github.io/index.md

 ![Book Club Image](https://i1.wp.com/protiviticareer.com/wp-content/uploads/2020/08/1.jpg?resize=1536%2C698&ssl=1)

-- Prepare bi-weekly discussion questions and activities to spark courageous conversation on challenging topics for 35+ offices.
-- Developed a Summer Series consisting of three sessions to discuss D&I topics with bite-sized media such as TED Talks, articles, and podcasts.
+Prepared bi-weekly discussion questions and activities on one book per quarter to spark courageous conversation for 35+ offices.
+Additionally, developed a Summer Series consisting of three sessions to discuss D&I topics with bite-sized media such as TED Talks, articles, and podcasts.

 **Published Media:**
 - Read how we developed the D&I Book Club, [The "Why" and "How" of D&I in the Workplace](https://www.linkedin.com/in/bymadisonross/detail/treasury/position:1633983392/?entityUrn=urn%3Ali%3Afsd_profileTreasuryMedia%3A(ACoAABqLla8BXQ07EdfM8wpnh_gfOq34txTRN_A%2C1592499924692)&section=position%3A1633983392&treasuryCount=2)